 History Book Club meets on the second Wednesday of the month at 7 pm.
 Members discuss non-fiction works of history on local, national and global themes.
 Participation is free and members can choose to attend any or all of the meetings.

-Movies @ the Mack showcases classic cinema on the big screen.
-September – May. $3 Admission.
+Classics @ the Carriage House showcases classic cinema on the big screen.
+September – May. $5 Admission.
 More details here.